networkandcode/networkandcode.github.io/_posts/kubernetes/2021-03-18-kubernetes-retrieve-container-image-inventory.md

 ---
-title: kubernetes >  retrieve container image inventory
+title: "kubernetes >  retrieve container image inventory"
-categories: kubernetes
+categories: "kubernetes"
 ---
 We would be using kubectl and then write some Python code to retrieve the list of images of containers running in a GKE Kubernetes cluster.
 Some familiarity with YAML, Python, Kubectl and fundamentals of